hari134/koinx/README.md

 **Note:** You need to replace the MongoDB URL in `config/config.json` with your MongoDB Atlas URL.

+## Cron job to update coin names and ids

+There is a cron job that runs every 1 hour that gets the names and ids of all cryptocurrencies and stores it in the MongoDB database.

 ## API Endpoints

 ### 1. Convert Cryptocurrencies